foolip/testing-in-standards/lifecycle.md

 ### Full interop

 As the standard, test suite and implementations co-evolve, an increasing number of tests will pass everywhere.
 For those tests, however trivial, full interop has been achieved.
 Once achieved, tooling should make it impossible to accidentally depart from full interop.
-Web developers can depend on the feature and delight their users, in any browser.
+Web developers can depend on the feature to work the same way in any browser.

 ## Examples
  * HTML: the `messageerror` event had [spec text](https://github.com/whatwg/html/pull/2530) and [tests](https://github.com/w3c/web-platform-tests/pull/5567) written side-by-side and merged together, before any implementation.